BridgeCostDental.com

 StrengthHighMediumLowHighest

-Most missing tooth situations, especially back teeth where strength is critical.
-Works for any tooth position in the mouth.
+Most missing-tooth situations, especially molars where strength matters.
+Works for any tooth position.

 $1,500 - $5,000

-The most common type of dental bridge, accounting for roughly 70% of all bridges placed.
-Two crowns are placed on the teeth on either side of the gap (abutment teeth), with one or more pontics (fake teeth) suspended between them.
-The abutment teeth must be filed down by about 1.5 to 2mm on all sides to accommodate the crowns, which permanently alters the tooth structure.
+The dominant tooth-supported bridge, accounting for roughly 70% of bridges placed.
+Two crowns sit on the teeth either side of the gap (the abutments), with one or more pontics (replacement teeth) suspended between them.
+The abutments are reduced by 1.5-2 mm on all surfaces to make room for the crowns.
 This is irreversible.

 Advantages

-• Strongest tooth-supported option with proven long-term track record
+• Strongest tooth-supported option with decades of clinical track record

 Limitations

-• Adjacent teeth may develop decay under crowns over time
+• Abutment teeth can develop decay under crowns

-• Cannot be repaired if the framework fractures
+• Cannot be repaired if the framework fractures, full remake required

-• Higher total cost due to 3+ units of material and lab work
+• Higher total cost because of three or more units of material

-Back of the mouth where only one adjacent tooth is available, such as the last molar in the arch with no tooth behind the gap.
+The terminal end of an arch where only one neighbouring tooth is available, for example the last molar with no tooth behind the gap.

 $1,500 - $3,900

-Similar to a traditional bridge but anchored on only one side instead of both.
-One or two abutment crowns support the pontic from a single direction, creating a cantilever effect.
-This concentrates stress on the anchor tooth, which is why cantilever bridges have shorter lifespans.
-The single-sided anchoring means less tooth preparation overall, but more force on fewer teeth.
+Anchored on only one side instead of both.
+One or two abutment crowns hold the pontic in cantilever, concentrating bite stress on the single anchor.
+Less tooth preparation overall, but more force on fewer teeth and a shorter lifespan.

-Same material options as traditional bridges.
-Cost is sometimes lower because fewer units may be needed.
+Same materials as traditional.
+Cost can run lower because fewer units may be needed.

 Advantages

-• Only requires one abutment tooth instead of two
+• Only one abutment tooth instead of two

 • Lower cost when fewer units are needed

-• Good option when only one adjacent tooth exists
+• Useful when only one adjacent tooth exists

-• Preserves tooth structure on one side of the gap
+• Preserves tooth structure on the unanchored side

 Limitations

-• Higher stress on the anchor tooth due to lever effect
+• Higher stress on the single anchor due to lever effect

-• Can cause the anchor tooth to loosen or tilt over time
+• Anchor tooth may loosen or tilt over time

 $1,200 - $2,550

-Also called a resin-bonded or adhesive bridge.
-Instead of full crowns, a Maryland bridge uses metal or porcelain wings (flanges) bonded to the back surfaces of neighbouring teeth with resin cement.
-The adjacent teeth require only minimal preparation (light etching of the enamel surface), preserving nearly all natural structure.
-This is the most conservative and reversible tooth-supported bridge option.
+Resin-bonded or adhesive bridge.
+Instead of full crowns, metal or porcelain wings are bonded to the back surfaces of the neighbouring teeth with resin cement.
+Adjacent teeth need only a light enamel etch, preserving almost all natural structure.
+The most conservative tooth-supported bridge.

 Advantages